thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 How to solve that?

-The names is **Persisted queries** and they're way beyond the scope of this training but they're absolutely worthy to mention.
+The name is **Persisted queries** and they're way beyond the scope of this training but they're absolutely worthy to mention.
 **TL;DR**
 Imagine a mechanism to define at development time a map to connect your operations to an identifier, this map is a contract between the client and the server so that you can perform a query defining the identifier and the variables, if the identifier is invalid so the operation will be; this way you perform only the allowed ops and also save a lot of traffic.
 There are several implementations of this concept, a simple [Google search](https://www.google.com/search?q=graphql+persisted+queries) will give you more info.